-The Company has agreed to use its best efforts to maintain the effectiveness of the registration of the shares being offered hereunder until the earlier of the date upon which all of the shares of Common Stock offered hereby have been sold or the date on which the shares of Common Stock offered hereby, in the opinion of counsel, may be immediately sold by the Selling Stockholder without registration.
+The Company has agreed to use its best efforts to maintain the effectiveness of the registration of the shares being offered hereunder until October 16, 2000 or such earlier date when all of the shares being offered hereunder have been sold or may be sold without volume or other restrictions pursuant to Rule 144 or Rule 144A under the Securities Act, as determined by counsel to the Company pursuant to a written opinion letter.

-The Selling Stockholders and any brokers participating in such sales may be deemed to be underwriters within the meaning of the 1933 Act.
+The Selling Stockholders and any brokers participating in such sales may be deemed to be underwriters within the meaning of the Securities Act.
 There can be no assurance that the Selling Stockholders will sell any or all of the shares of Common Stock offered hereunder.
-The Selling Stockholders have agreed not to sell a number of shares of Common Stock in excess of the greater of (i) 20% of the weekly volume (based on volume for the previous week) in any five trading day period and (ii) on any given day, 20% of the volume on that day.
+Southbrook has agreed not to sell a net number of shares of Common Stock (through short positions or otherwise) in excess of the greater of (i) 20% of the average trading volume for the week preceding the sale or (ii) on any given day, 20% of the trading volume on that day.

-All proceeds from any such sales will be the property of the Selling Stockholders who will bear the expense of underwriting discounts and selling commissions, if any, and their own legal fees in excess of an aggregate of \$10,000 which the Company has agreed to pay in connection with the Private Placement and this registration.
+All proceeds from any such sales will be the property of the Selling Stockholder who will bear the expense of underwriting discounts and selling commissions, if any, and their own legal fees.